Colonial and Postcolonial Studies, Master Programme

 Programme Advisory Board

-Gunnel Cederlöf, Programme Coordinator and chair
+Eleonor Marcussen, Programme Coordinator and Chair

 Anneli Ekblom, Uppsala University, external member

-Helena Rydén, secretary, Program Administrator Faculty of Arts and Humanities
+Helena Rydén, Secretary, Program Administrator Faculty of Arts and Humanities

 Meet Mahesh Rangarajan